jamesjsong/jamesjsong.github.io/_posts/2023-12-13-Scenes-from-a-Brotherhood.markdown

 Silence again.

-“You’ll be alright” he said.
+“You’ll be alright,” he said.
 “Throw her some clichés,” he added with a laugh.
 <center>&#42;</center>
 With careers, Jon is conventionally-minded, the “personality hire” of a civil engineering firm, where he’s a member the most technical department.
 “Our family is not meant for STEM,” he’d say, along with a comment about how this job is not for him.
 “We’re more creative.”
 As he explains it, he liked architecture, anthropology, psychology, but Lance was pursuing music so that “if something were to happen to the family, we needed someone with a stable job.”